porfiriopaiz/site/content/2017_03_30_anaconda-and-lvm-on-luks.rst

 .. image:: {filename}/images/anaconda-screenshots/0023.png
    :align: center
+   :alt: Setting the old / partition, this is going to be reformated for the new install

 Select `swap`, mark the checkbox and click `Update Settings`.

 .. image:: {filename}/images/anaconda-screenshots/0025.png
    :align: center
+   :alt: Reformation the Swap volume

 Opt for `/boot`.
 This is where the F23 kernels were stored, so to repurpose this partition, formatting is necessary.
 Allocate the `Mount Point` as `/boot`,